-Canoeing in Newtown Harbour
+Canoeing and paddleboarding in Newtown Harbour

 Protecting nature and yourselves

 Newtown’s mudflats, saltmarsh and shingle spits are particularly sensitive areas.
 They can be easily eroded and also provide important nesting sites for wild birds, such as redshanks, ringed plover and terns which can be disturbed by the landing and launching of canoes.
-There are also hazardous tides, currents and soft mud that can pose a safety risk when canoeing.
+There are also hazardous tides, currents and soft mud that can pose a safety risk when canoeing or paddleboarding.
 This means there are only certain places that are suitable for landing and launching.